Blog

 The Rev. Kimberly L. Hyatt, CAP President & CEO, giving a visual arts student an award at the 2006 Showcase of the Arts

 Rev. Hyatt’s leadership has contributed to national recognition for Northeast Florida’s leadership in the arts.
 In 2013, The John F. Kennedy Center for the Performing Arts selected Jacksonville to be the 14th Any Given Child (AGC) community, one of only 27 designations in the nation.
-Working through a collective impact model with CAP, Duval County Public Schools, local arts organizations, artists and community leaders, AGC Jacksonville ensures all K-8 students in Duval County have equitable access to learning in the arts.
+Working through a collective impact model with CAP, Duval County Public Schools, local arts organizations, artists and community leaders, AGC Jacksonville ensures all K-8 students in Duval County have better access to learning in the arts.
 Data shows since 2014, there has been a 30% increase in the number of full-time DCPS arts educators.
 She spearheaded CAP’s launch of the Landscape of Education in the Arts in Duval (LEAD) survey and artlook® map in 2019.
 The data collected through this initiative helps community stakeholders identify funding and partnership opportunities that lead to greater support and resources for arts education.

 During Rev. Hyatt’s tenure, the organization created its Arts for Justice-Involved Youth program, providing visual arts education at the John E. Goode Pre-Trial Detention Facility for young men ages 12-17 who are jailed while awaiting trial.
 Through immersion in the visual arts, this program provides a creative outlet that builds artistic skills and knowledge of art and art history.
 In addition to painting techniques, the program emphasizes communication and social skills, nonviolent self-expression and new avenues for coping in difficult environments.